wkaisertexas/wkaisertexas.github.io/src/content/blog/cloning-chat-gpt-in-terminal-with-javascript-and-clack.md

   })
 ```

 Now we are ready to start making a request.
-Using a `spinner` before going any further provides a visual indication that the program is working.
+Using a `spinner` before going any further provides a visual indication that the program has not hung.
 After this, we must add the `userPromptText` to the chat history.
 Then, we must make a call to OpenAI to get the response.

 ```javascript
 // still in prompt